detsikas/ComputeShaderExample/README.md

 For demonstration purposes, the left half of the BW image is left untouched, while the right one is equalized.

-For an image of dimensions ~4000x2000 it takes about 30ms to compute an a Samsung Galaxy S8, while for a ~2000x1000 image 14ms.
+For an image of dimensions ~4000x2000 it takes about 30ms to compute on a Samsung Galaxy S8, while for a ~2000x1000 image 14ms.